Curious about Proximity Mills vinyl plank flooring? You’re not alone.

 Over the past year, we’ve reviewed dozens of the best vinyl plank flooring brands to see whether they’re worth purchasing.
 And recently, we’ve been getting tons of messages asking us to review Proximity Mills.

-But since the company doesn’t have a public website up quite yet (more on that below), we had to go straight to the source.
-So, we got in touch with Proximity Mills directly to learn all about their organization, products, and offerings.
+So, we went right to the source and got in touch with Proximity Mills to learn all about their organization, products, and offerings.
 We even tested samples of everything they sell to independently assess its quality.

 And let’s just say… we were impressed.